Bhagwan06/quiz-page/README.md

-# Simple Quiz App
+# Simple Quiz Page

-This is a simple quiz app built with HTML and CSS that allows users to answer a few basic quiz questions.
+This simple quiz app built with HTML and CSS allows users to answer a few basic quiz questions.
 It is a responsive and beginner-friendly project, suitable for practicing HTML forms and CSS layout techniques.

 ## Features